Crissman Dominant for Union/A-C Valley in Shutout Victory; Punxsutawney Remains Hot With Another Lopsided Triumph

 HICKORY 6, KARNS CITY 4

-Trailing 5-0 heading into the bottom of the fourth inning, the Gremlins scored four run to cut the lead to one, but couldn’t launch another rally in a loss to the Hornets.
+Trailing 5-0 heading into the bottom of the fourth inning, the Gremlins scored four runs to cut the lead to one, but couldn’t launch another rally in a loss to the Hornets.

 Dennis Fedele picked up the win for Hickory (2-1).
 He went 6 1/3 innings, striking out seven.
 All four runs charged to him were unearned.